 This area introduces students to the application of molecular and genetic methods in epidemiology.
 These methods may be useful as measures of exposure, disease susceptibility, or disease outcome.
-Training encompasses familybased association methods, gene-mapping to identify the chromosomal localization of genes associated with disease, and fine mapping and identification of these genes.
+Training encompasses family-based association methods, genome-wide association studies to identify the chromosomal localization of genes associated with disease, and fine mapping and identification of these genes.
 Population-based studies correlate variation in genes with disease risk and prognosis and assess gene-environment interactions.
 Relevant courses explore the genetic epidemiology of complex diseases, including cancer, cardiovascular disease, diabetes, psychiatric illnesses, Alzheimer's disease, and asthma, as well as individual variation in drug response (pharmacogenomics).
 Students can collaborate with the Department of Environmental Health (including the Program for Population Genetics), the Channing Laboratory, Dana-Farber Cancer Center, and other research groups.